MicrosoftDocs/SupportArticles-docs/support/azure/devops/git-clone-push-operation-failing-devops-repo.md

     1. Open Microsoft Edge browser and enter the URL of your TFS server in the address bar such as `https://myserver/tfs`.

-    2. On rightmost to the address bar, select the :::image type="icon" source="media/Git-clone-push-operation-failing-devops/lock-icon.png" alt-text="lock"::: icon, and then select the **Connection is secure** link.
+    2. On the address bar, select the :::image type="icon" source="media/Git-clone-push-operation-failing-devops/lock-icon.png" alt-text="lock"::: icon, and then select the **Connection is secure** link.

     3. Select the :::image type="icon" source="media/Git-clone-push-operation-failing-devops/certificate-icon.png" alt-text="Certificate"::: icon to open the **Certification** window.